michael-brade/LaTeX.js/docs/extending.md

 General structure:

-- `src`: all the LaTeX.js sources
+- `src`: all the <LaTeX/>.js sources
 - `bin`: the compiled CLI
 - `dist`: the compiled and minified source
 - `docs`: the webpage and (compiled) playground
 - `test`: unit tests and test driver

-Files and classes needed to translate LaTeX documents to HTML documents:
+Files and classes needed to translate <LaTeX/> documents to HTML documents:

 - the parser: `src/latex-parser.pegjs`
 - the generator: `src/html-generator.ls`